publisha/publisha.github.io/pages/htmlcssthebasics.md

 top:30px;
 }
 ```
 This will shift the block (_relative to where it should be_) 20 pixels from the left and 30 pixels from the top.
-Content that follows will shift to accommodate.

 **absolute**